 For this reason, the new geothermal energy aims to create the right conditions, rather than looking around for them.
 Advanced geothermal systems (EGS) penetrate warmer rocks with fewer natural fissures and cracks.
 They then fracture the rock using high-pressure fluids (a technology borrowed from the oil and gas industry known as "fracking").
 I said fracking and already turn up my nose.

-Sure, EGS advocates point out that the fluids used for EGS are safer and have a lower risk of groundwater pollution.
+Admittedly, EGS advocates point out that the fluids used for EGS are safer and present a lower risk of groundwater pollution.
 Ditto for the risks of inducing seismic activities, because EGS systems would produce smaller fractures in the rock, using lower pressure than fracking which recovers oil and shale gas.
 But my doubts remain.

 The Quaise system is even further ahead